RoboLoco2017/2018-Code-Base/jetson/README.md

 sudo make install

 ## All done
-At this point, you can push code to run that code live on the jetson of choice using the existing build scripts in the main project that you should have already set up.
+At this point, you can push code to the jetson of choice/setup using the existing build scripts in the main project.